Is pelvic-floor morphology a predictor of successful pessary retention? Original research and review of the literature

+Background.
 Vaginal pessaries are known to be an effective treatment modality for pelvic organ prolapse (POP).
-Pessaries form an important part of the physicians’ armamentarium in the treatment of pelvic organ prolapse, but currently many of the factors affecting the success of pessary use are poorly understood.
+Pessaries form an important part of the physician’s armamentarium in the treatment of POP, but currently many of the factors affecting their successful use are poorly understood.

-This study was designed to determine the association between pessary retention (PR) at one year and functional pelvic floor morphology i.e. Levator hiatal distance and area and Levator avulsion.
+Objectives.
+To determine the association between pessary retention (PR) at 1 year, and functional pelvic floor morphology, i.e. levator hiatal distance and area, and levator avulsion.

-This retrospective study reviewed 73 records of patients with symptomatic POP at a tertiary Urogynaecologic centre.
-This cohort had previously been studied for pelvic floor morphology in a multi-ethnic population, had 4D trans-perineal pelvic floor ultrasound, and opted for a vaginal pessary as a treatment option.
+Methods.
+This retrospective study reviewed the records of 73 patients with symptomatic POP at a tertiary urogynaecological centre.
+This multi-ethnic cohort had previously been studied for pelvic-floor morphology, had had 4D transperineal pelvic-floor ultrasound, and had opted for a vaginal pessary as a treatment option.

 Cite this article